SymageDocs API User Manual

 realism_level | string | no | "high" | Deprecated.
 Accepted for backward compatibility; ignored.
 All handwritten output is rendered at high realism. |

-webhook_url | string | no | null | URL to receive job.completed/job.failed webhook notifications (max 2,048 chars).
-See Webhooks for details. |
+webhook_url | string | no | null | Deprecated.
+Inline webhook registration; pass a URL to receive job.completed/job.failed notifications (max 2,048 chars).
+Still works but will be removed in a future major version — register webhooks via POST /api/internal/webhooks instead.
+See Webhooks. |

 Output formats: